What is the SendGrid email Scam?

 How do spam campaigns infect computers?

-Text presented in the SendGrid Email Scam email letter:
+Text presented in the SendGrid Email Scam email message:

 This email is to notify you that an invoice has been created for your account at